-The first thing to do to improve your images is to use RAW instead of JPEG.
+The first thing to do to improve your night star pictures is to shoot in RAW instead of JPEG.
 This will ensure you have the maximum flexibility when you need to edit your images.

-Allowing stars to trail a bit more by using longer exposures will not help either, as the time a star will excite the same pixel will not change.
-You will just record a trail.
+Allowing stars to trail a bit more by using longer exposures will not help either.
+The time a star will excite the same pixel will not change.
+You will only record a trail.

-By taking many photos at a fairly low ISO, each exposed according to the 500 rule, you can then combine (stack) them later on and this will dramatically improve the amount of details in the final image.
+You take many photos at a quite low ISO.
+You expose each according to the 500 rule.
+Then you can combine (stack) them later on in Adobe Photoshop.
+This technique will improve the number of details in the final image a lot.

-… and the final image, obtained but staking 8 different exposures.
+… and the final image, obtained by staking 8 different exposures.
 You can see how stacking has boosted details and enriched the sky.